techno-tim/techno-tim.github.io/_posts/2020-11-28-first-11-things-proxmox.md

 ## Storage

-BE CAREFUL.
-This will wipe your disks.
+BE CAREFUL.This will wipe your disks.

 ```bash
 fdisk /dev/sda